 Removing People from Cadences and the Most Recent Cadence - Next Due Date

-If you're Team removes People from Cadences on a regular basis without adding them to a different Cadence, the Person field Most Recent Cadence - Next Due Date will remain populated with the next due date on the last Cadence the Person was on.
+If your team removes People from Cadences on a regular basis without adding them to a different Cadence, the Person field Most Recent Cadence - Next Due Date will remain populated with the next due date on the last Cadence the Person was on.

-For this reason, we recommend utilizing the Person Stage value in the following Salesforce managed package reports:
+For this reason, we recommend utilizing the Person Stage value in the following Insight reports:

 - Steps Due Today by User (Leads)

 - Steps Due Today by User (Contacts)

 Things to Note: This requires mapping the SalesLoft Person field 'Person Stage' to both a Lead and Contact field in Salesforce.

 For example, if you set Person Stage to Working when added to a Cadence, you could include a filter on these reports to only show People with a step due today or overdue that also have a Person Stage value of Working.
 See Salesforce report filter example below:

 If you don't want anyone else to build a process into your Salesforce org, or an error occurred and you need to remove the process, follow these instructions: